mubashirfarooqi/Hiwonder/README.md

 16. Username and Password are the same
 17. Run the command in VNC to start SLAM -> ~/.stop_ros.sh -> ros2 launch slam slam.launch.py
 18. Run the command in the Virtual Machine to start Rviz -> ros2 launch slam rviz_slam.launch.py
+19. Run another command in VNC by opening another terminator (do not close the current one) -> ros2 launch peripherals teleop_key_control.launch.py